winstonsummers/DRS-stack/readme.md

 This provides a few benefits in that it keeps routes centralized and give me the freedom to add different frameworks if I see fit in the future.
 It also means I can hot-load pages with data to cut down on API calls even if only a little.

+One disadvantage may be that I will have multiple files to build that because the of how they are structured.
+In smaller Apps this would certainly add time to the set up and run but in many larger, corporate Apps, this is already somewhat common practice.

 ## Current Goals

 The current plan is to create a Home Page, a Polls App and a Note Taking App.